Purdue University - West Lafayette Student Branch

 SECTION 4.
 Technical Committee Bylaws

 While most technical committee business is conducted internal to each committee, outstanding issues shall be resolved by the Vice President.
-In the event the issues still remain or grievances against the decision exist, final power shall devolve to the Executive Committee without restrictions beyond this Constitution.
+In the event the issues remain or grievances against the decision exist, final power shall devolve to the Executive Committee without restrictions beyond this Constitution.

 Article VIII - Dues